When it comes to the ASOC student government funding model, you've got options!

 Serving as a voice for the student body, supporting students and their activities, allocating and administering funds from the student body fees, the Senate oversees Student Services, and acts as the legislative body for all Associated Students of Occidental College.

 - Need money for a club project, event, program or initative?
-Review the ASOC Senate Funding Guidelines and apply here.
+Review the All-Branch Funding Guidelines.

 - Got an idea for a campus art project?
 Learn more about the Arts Endowment Fund.